evanphx/eventd-rfc/README.md

 * JSON representation is canonical JSON, easy for implementation
 * Establishes a field dictionary to assist in event interop

+#### What's wrong with metrics2.0 (http://metrics20.org)

+* Project appears to be dead
+* Wire transport lacks reliable delivery, making it unfit for important data
+* Wire transport is ad-hoc
+* Fails to specify a transport
+  * Interoperability unlikely
+* Only used by a few projects

+#### What's good about metrics2.0

+* Uses a structured format for all data
+* Separates data from meta-data within each item
+* Mandates a unit is applied to a value
+* Specifies a key dictionary to help with interop

 ### Feature breakdown and comparison

 #### Structured Logging format